mladarryn/Flashcards/README.md

 - Run **main.py** file

 # Note
-- data/**french_words.csv** file can be replaced by any other csv file, accordingly to what you intend to use the project for
+- data/**french_words.csv** can be replaced by any other csv file, accordingly to what you intend to use the project for